alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

   providers.
 [5](https://www.cobalt.io/blog/backdoor-attacks-on-ai-models)
 -
 - ### Clean-label attacks
-  Clean-label (CL) attack is a form of data poi- soning attack where an adversary modifies only the textual input of the training data, without requiring access to the labeling function.
-CL attacks are relatively unexplored in NLP, as compared to label flipping (LF) attacks, where the latter additionally requires access to the la- beling function as well.
-While CL attacks are more resilient to data sanitization and manual relabeling methods than LF attacks, they of- ten demand as high as ten times the poisoning budget than LF attacks
+  Clean-label (CL) attack is a form of data poisoning attack where an adversary modifies only the textual input of the training data, without requiring access to the labeling function.
+CL attacks are relatively unexplored in NLP, as compared to label flipping (LF) attacks, where the latter additionally requires access to the labeling function as well.
+While CL attacks are more resilient to data sanitization and manual relabeling methods than LF attacks, they often demand as high as ten times the poisoning budget than LF attacks. [zdroj](https://aclanthology.org/2023.repl4nlp-1.1.pdf) -
--
 - types:
 	- **backdoor attacks** - In a attackers embed hidden triggers within the training data.
 These